oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 $ helm ls
 ```

-#### Add a Kubernetes namespace to an operator
+#### Add a Kubernetes namespace to the operator
-If you want a WebLogic operator deployment to manage a namespace, you need to add the namespace to the operator's `domainNamespaces` list.
+If you want an operator deployment to manage a namespace, you need to add the namespace to the operator's `domainNamespaces` list.
 Note that the namespace has to be pre-created, for example, using the `kubectl create` command.

 Adding a namespace to the `domainNamespaces` list tells the operator deployment or runtime
 to initialize the necessary Kubernetes resources for the namespace so that the operator is ready to host WebLogic domain resources in that namespace.